abdaiscool/ArchLinux-Installation-with-single-GPU-passthrough/README.md

 ## DUMPING GPU VBIOS + PATCH

-get nvflash from yay:
+Get 'nvflash' from yay:
 ```
 yay -S nvflash
 ```
-get bless (hex editor):
+Get 'bless' (hex editor):
 ```
 sudo pacman -S bless
 ```
-dump your vbios (you may want to do this with open-source drivers):
+Dump your vbios (you may want to do this with open-source drivers):
 ```
 sudo nvflash --save gpu.rom
 ```
-using bless, load 'gpu.rom' and search for 'VIDEO' as text. a little earlier then 'VIDEO' you will find a 'U'. delete everything that comes before it.
+Using bless, load 'gpu.rom' and search for 'VIDEO' as text.

+After finding 'VIDEO', a little earlier then 'VIDEO' you will find a 'U'. delete everything that comes before it.

-save as 'patch.rom'
+Save as 'patch.rom'

 ## CREATING A VM USING VIRT-MANAGER

-1. download windows iso from microsoft
+1. Download windows .iso from [Microsoft](https://www.microsoft.com/software-download/windows10ISO).
-2. open virt-manager
+2. Open virt-manager.
-3. create a new vm
+3. Create a new VM.
-4. select local instal media
+4. Select local instal media.
-5. if it asks for permissions, click yes
+5. If it asks for permissions, click yes.
-6. give it ram
+6. Give it RAM.
-7. give it cpu
+7. Give it CPU.
-8. you may want to use a virtual disk, or passthrough a disk
+8. You may want to use a virtual disk, or pass a disk, or even pass the entire SATA controller if it's in it's own IOMMU group.
-9. select customize before install
+9. Select customize before install.
-10. change chipset to 'Q35'
+10. Change chipset to ```Q35```.
-11. change firmware to 'UEFI x86_64...OVMF_CODE.fd'
+11. Change firmware to ```UEFI x86_64: /usr/share/edk2-ovmf/x64/OVMF_CODE.fd```.
-12. setup topology
+12. Setup topology (more advanced).
-13. enable 'SATA CDROM1' in boot options
+13. Enable 'SATA CDROM1' in boot options.
-14. press next to install windows...
+14. Press 'Begin Installatino' to install Windows...
-15. when you finish, shut it down
+15. When you finish, shut it down.

 ## SETTING UP A SCRIPT TO HIJACK AND RELEASE THE GPU

-get wget:
+Get 'wget':
 ```
 sudo pacman -S wget
 ```
-make a libvirt/hooks folder:
+Make a libvirt/hooks folder in '/etc/':
 ```
 sudo mkdir -p /etc/libvirt/hooks
 ```
-install hook manager and make it executable:
+Mnstall hook manager and make it executable:
 ```
 sudo wget 'https://raw.githubusercontent.com/PassthroughPOST/VFIO-Tools/master/libvirt_hooks/qemu' \
      -O /etc/libvirt/hooks/qemu
 sudo chmod +x /etc/libvirt/hooks/qemu
 ```
-make a kvm.conf file:
+Make a 'kvm.conf' file:
 ```
 nano /etc/libvirt/hooks/kvm.conf
 ```
-add this into the 'kvm.conf' (you copied the numbers when you identified the gpu):
+Add this into the 'kvm.conf' (you copied the numbers when you identified the gpu):
 ```
 VIRSH_GPU_VIDEO=pci_0000_01_00_0
 VIRSH_GPU_AUDIO=pci_0000_01_00_1
 ```
-get tree:
+Get 'tree':
 ```
 sudo pacman -S tree
 ```
-#### you need to create scripts and folder to look like this:
+#### You need to create scripts and folder to look like this:
 ```
 /etc/libvirt/hooks
 ├── qemu <- The script that does the magic